DorothyTamYiLing/GWarrange/tutorials.md

 <img width="785" alt="Screenshot 2023-04-02 at 10 15 17 PM" src="https://user-images.githubusercontent.com/34043893/229379399-b255beac-d65f-4212-9cca-78a6447350ca.png">

-Plot showing 33 intact kmers that are in reverse orientation in majority of the "1" genomes, and well as forward in majority of the "0" genomes

 <img width="720" alt="Screenshot 2023-04-02 at 10 15 05 PM" src="https://user-images.githubusercontent.com/34043893/229379384-4383bab9-b3f7-4563-8dae-0f918dcd750e.png">

+Fig 2. : Plot of intact kmers that show rearrangements in two genome regions tha are significantly associated with the structural phenotype
+Above: 33 intact kmers that are in forward orientation in majority of structure "1" genomes, as well as reverse in majority of structure "0" genomes
+Below: 33 intact kmers that are in reverse orientation in majority of structure "1" genomes, as well as forward in majority of structure "0" genomes

 Reference: Weigand, M.R., Williams, M.M., Peng, Y., Kania, D., Pawloski, L.C., Tondella, M.L. and CDC Pertussis Working Group, 2019.
 Genomic survey of Bordetella pertussis diversity, United States, 2000–2013.
 Emerging infectious diseases, 25(4), p.780.